-Jenn is the Program Officer for the Internet Society Foundation’s Beyond the Net Funding Programs as well as the Strengthening Communities/Improving Lives and Livelihoods (SCILLS), Internet Governance Forums (IGFs) and Schools of Internet Governance programs.
-She began working with the Foundation in September 2022.
-Prior to joining the Foundation, Jenn worked on a variety of grant-making initiatives at Mozilla for six and a half years that focused on understanding trustworthy artificial intelligence, integrating ethics into computing education, leveraging high-speed technologies for education, and building wireless networks for post-disaster and under-connected communities.
+I am the Program Officer for the Internet Society Foundation’s Beyond the Net Funding Programs as well as the Strengthening Communities/Improving Lives and Livelihoods (SCILLS), Internet Governance Forums (IGFs) and Schools of Internet Governance programs.
+I began working with the Foundation in September 2022.
+Prior to joining the Foundation, I worked on a variety of grant-making initiatives at Mozilla for six years that focused on understanding trustworthy artificial intelligence, integrating ethics into computing education, leveraging high-speed technologies for education, and building wireless networks for post-disaster and under-connected communities.

-Before entering the world of tech-related philanthropy, Jenn worked on a variety of causes ranging from water and sanitation microfinance to workforce development and affordable housing.
-Throughout all of her work, Jenn has woven a thread of removing obstacles that enable people to build the lives they want while strengthening communities.
-One of her greatest joys is working with people across cultures and geographies.
-Jenn holds a Master’s in Business Administration from the Bloch School at the University of Missouri, Kansas City, and a Bachelor’s degree in Biochemistry from the Rochester Institute of Technology.
+Before entering the world of tech-related philanthropy, I worked on a variety of causes ranging from water and sanitation microfinance to workforce development and affordable housing.
+A common thread in all my work has been a commitment to remove the obstacles that prevent people from building the lives they want, while strengthening communities.
+One of my greatest joys is working with people across cultures and geographies.
+I hold a Master’s in Business Administration from the Bloch School at the University of Missouri, Kansas City, and a Bachelor’s degree in Biochemistry from the Rochester Institute of Technology.

-When not working, Jenn can be found creating cocktails, singing in a band, reading non-fiction books, and traveling the world.
-She is based in Kansas City, Missouri where she resides with her husband, Brian, and her cat, Artemis.
+When not working, I can be found creating cocktails, singing in a band, reading non-fiction books, and traveling the world.
+I am based in Kansas City, Missouri where I live with my husband, Brian, and my cat, Artemis.